SensorDots/SocialDistancingBadge/README.md

 - E - PB0 - Arduino Pin 8
 - F - PB1 - Arduino Pin 9

-The ICSP programming pins also broken out to the top of the board.
-These can be used for programming via SPI or also extra GPIO pins.
+The ICSP programming pins are also broken out to the top of the board.
+These can be used for programming via SPI or also as extra GPIO pins.
 They have the following pinout:

 - 1 - PB4 - Arduino Pin 12 (MISO)
 - 2 - VCC (Battery Voltage - 3.1-3.6V)